 More than 500 people stopped by to take part in this ground-breaking ‘Selfie’ project - some alone, some with friends or family, some striking formal poses, others being more playful.
 Everyone involved was offered the opportunity of receiving a free print to keep, and the project – which ran at weekends from August to October - generated a unique archive of images providing a snap shot of who was living and working in Handsworth at that time.

-Now, 40 years on, this exhibition presents a selection of photographic prints, some of which have never been exhibited before, and offers an opportunity to look back at our local communities and see what has changed.
+Now, 40 years on, this exhibition presents the original photographic prints, kindly on loan from Birmingham Museums Trust on behalf of Birmingham City Council, along with images never before seen in public.
+The collection of images presents a unique snapshot of a vibrant, mulitcultural community at the moment it first became visible, and offers an opportunity to look back at our local communities and see what has changed.

 We would love to meet the people who took part in the Handsworth Self Portrait - so we want as many people as possible to come to see the show and let us know: is it you in the picture?
 Do you recognise a family member or friend?
 Have you kept your original print?
 Keep an eye on our social media channels as we will be sharing images regularly – and please share as widely as possible.